stjude-rust-labs/sprocket.bio/cli/config.md

 ```

 Configuration resolution can be disabled by passing the `--skip-config-search` option on the command line.
 This will disable searching for and loading configuration files.
 The only configuration loaded will be that (if) specified by the `--config` command line argument.

+## Ignoring files and directories

+Sprocket is able to parse `.sprocketignore` files found in the current working directory, its parent directories, and its child directories.
+The syntax and semantics of these "ignorefiles" are similar to `.gitignore` files.

+In short, each line of the ignorefile represents a path or glob pattern that should be ignored by Sprocket invocations.
+Ignorefiles apply their path filters to the directory they are in and any child directories, but not to their parent directory.

+This is useful if you have any WDL files that should not be analyzed, checked, or documented.
+Note that ignorefiles only impact searching for files with the extension `.wdl`.